skyzo-sa/ePortfolio/README.md

 - <a href="https://github.com/Skyzo-hub/Setting-up-Windows-AD-Azure-AD-environment/tree/main">Setting up Windows AD & Azure AD environment</a>
 - <a href="https://github.com/Skyzo-hub/Building-and-configuring-a-Firewall-in-Linux/tree/main">Building and configuring a Firewall in Linux</a>
 - <a href="https://github.com/Skyzo-hub/Setup-and-secure-a-Web-Server/tree/main">Setting up and securing a Web Server</a>
-- Network Scanning and Mapping with Nmap
+- <a href="https://github.com/Skyzo-hub/Network-Scanning-and-Mapping-with-Nmap/tree/main">Network Scanning and Mapping with Nmap</a>
 - Password Cracking with John the Ripper
 - Implementing (IAM) policies in Azure
 - Building a Virtual Private Cloud (VPC)